rails/rails/guides/source/active_record_querying.md

 Active Record Query Interface
 =============================

 This guide covers different ways to retrieve data from the database using Active Record.

-By referring to this guide, you will be able to:
+After reading this guide, you will know:

 * Find records using a variety of methods and conditions.
 * Specify the order, retrieved attributes, grouping, and other properties of the found records.